sandyjtech/my-sous-chef/README.md

 Ideas for future releases:

-- Add more accesibility by adding a checkbox and filtering for Vegetarian, Vegan, Dairy-Free, Gluten-Free. *See below for keys*
+- Add more accessibility by including checkboxes and filters for Vegetarian, Vegan, Dairy-Free, Gluten-Free. *(See below for keys)*
-- Have the review form preload the name of the recipe you're reviewing.
+- Have the review form prefill the name of the recipe you're reviewing.
+- Add video to each recipe

 ## Contributing

 Open to contributions.
-Reach out if you'd like to contribute, we'd love to hear your ideas!
+Reach out if you'd like to contribute; we'd love to hear your ideas!
 For your suggestions on making this better, please fork the repo and create a pull request.

 ## Maintainers